Football chant: Club-specific songs

-The Dave Clarke Five's "Glad All Over" has been sung since the 1960s by Crystal Palace and is also used by several clubs after a home goal is scored, including Swindon Town.
+The Dave Clark Five's "Glad All Over" has been sung at Selhurst Park since 1968 by Crystal Palace fans after the band performed the song at the ground in February that year.
+It is also used by several clubs after a home goal is scored, including Swindon Town, Barrow and Port Vale.

 Gateshead supporters sing "Trail of the Lonesome Pine" from the film Way Out West.

 Sydney FC supporter group "The Cove" sing "Rhythm of My Heart" by Rod Stewart in the 23rd minute of every game as tribute to supporters who have died.

 Feyenoord fans sing an adaption of Gloria Gaynor's "I Will Survive" after the team scores at De Kuip.

 Dundee United fans have been known to sing Daniel Boone's single "Beautiful Sunday".

 Coventry City former chairman and manager Jimmy Hill, adopted the "Eton Boating song" as the club's official anthem to create Play up Sky blues in the early 1960s.
 The song has been sung on the terraces ever since and remains one of the most recognisable in English football.

+Fans of Shamrock Rovers sing "Build Me Up Buttercup" by The Foundations.